 With Nexcess, you already have 20 concurrent users as part of an XS plan.
 This increases in increments of 20 as you move up to the XXL plan (which has 120).

 Other managed application platforms offer anywhere from two to four PHP workers in introductory offerings.
-Nexcess Managed WordPress and WooCommerce also have server-side caching built-in which helps minimize the use of PHP workers to process static content, allowing the PHP workers to process requests from the people who matter most: your customers.
+Nexcess Managed WordPress, WooCommerce, and Magento hosting also have server-side caching built-in which helps minimize the use of PHP workers to process static content, allowing the PHP workers to process requests from the people who matter most: your customers.

 Maintain a Faster Site with More PHP Workers